Figs do not grow on barren trees — Ernie Lane in Dawn to Dusk – reminiscences of a rebel.

 On the evening of Thursday July 22 (1971) five hundred police confronted four hundred protesters including another future premier, Peter Beattie.
 ‘Even though I was the one who had been assaulted, I was charged with disorderly conduct and resisting arrest…I will never forgive or forget what came next, I was “verballed” by the police who manufactured the most incredible statements.’ — Hall, Allan, ‘Springbok Tour’, Rewind Television, ABC Television, see above

 It has been claimed by a variety of people (including the man himself) that Peter Beattie attended that demonstration and during the subsequent riot by country police and resultant melee in Albert Park, Beattie tried to take refuge in the then nearby Trades Hall (next to Albert Park).
-It is clear that there were claims that Beattie was detained and beaten up by police.
-I have never been convinced that there is any objective evidence of the latter.
+There are claims that Beattie was detained and beaten up by police.

 PETER BEATTIE: As I’m disappearing into Trades Hall, I sort of got grabbed by this burly policeman and ended up sort of getting thrown onto the ground.
 And I landed pretty heavily.
 And I was later charged with disorderly conduct and resisting arrest.
 Now, I don’t quite know how you resist arrest when you’re running away.
 When I saw the statement of particulars that arrived, I mean, I thought, “This is on another planet.”
 This police officer and I were not in the same city at the same time, ’cause this did not happen. — Hall, Allan, ‘Springbok Tour’, Rewind Television, ABC Television, broadcast, September 26, 2004